Mann Grandstaff VA Medical Center Substance Abuse Treatment Program

 Mann Grandstaff VA Medical Center Substance Abuse Treatment Program - Spokane, WA

-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program is an addiction and mental health treatment facility located at 4815 North Assembly Street in the 99205 zip code in Spokane, WA.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program is an addiction and mental health rehab center located at 4815 North Assembly Street in the 99205 zip code in Spokane, WA.
 It is operated by the U. S. Department of Veterans Affairs.
-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Mann Grandstaff Va Medical Center Substance Abuse Treatment Program include substance use counseling approach, motivational interviewing and dialectical behavior therapy.
-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides intensive outpatient treatment services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential substance use treatment.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Mann Grandstaff Va Medical Center Substance Abuse Treatment Program include brief intervention services, motivational incentives and DBT.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehab.
+It also provides residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 4815 North Assembly Street, Spokane, WA 99205